 I finally arrived in Flagstaff, Arizona, a small city with an historic downtown, a nice amount of activity and vibrancy due to the presence of Northern Arizona University, and some interesting older motels and diners due to its location on Route 66.

 After leaving Flagstaff, I headed west towards Albuquerque.
 The next stretch of my trip roughly followed Route 66, which provided many more opportunities to photograph motels, diners, ghost towns, and other roadside attractions.

 Holbrook, Arizona was filled with so many interesting things to photograph, but the highlight was Wigwam Village #6, one of three remaining wigwam motels in the United States.
 (I had previously photographed the location in Cave City, Kentucky.)

 Near Houck, Arizona, I stopped to photograph the abandoned and deteriorating Fort Courage Trading Post.
 A nearby billboard advertised the trading post and the Kodak film that was once sold there.

 I arrived in Albuquerque, where I would stay for a few days.
 Strangely, I didn’t seem to take many photos during my time there.
-I think I was too busy taking in this extremely unique city with my own eyes that I didn’t stop to photograph it very much.
+I think I was so busy taking in the city with my own eyes that I didn’t stop to photograph it very much.
 In any event, Albuquerque is high on my list of places where I want to return, and I’ll take more pictures next time.